Jesu, juva

 “Pick up your mat.”

-Every battle God has brought you through, every addiction He’s broken, every failure He’s redeemed—these aren’t just personal victories.
+Every battle God has brought us through, every addiction He’s broken, every failure He’s redeemed, these aren’t just personal victories.
 They’re ammunition.
-They’re tools in your arsenal to set other men free.
+They’re tools in our arsenal to set other men free.

 THE POWER OF YOUR STORY

-Brothers, we need to get this straight: The men around us aren’t looking for your highlight reel.
-They don’t need to hear about your successes and accomplishments.
+Brothers, we need to get this straight: The men around us aren’t looking for our highlight reel.
+They don’t need to hear about our successes and accomplishments.
 They need to know they’re not alone in their shame, their fear, their regret, their secret battles.

-God is asking you to be His vessel.
-To deliver His message through your life story.
+God is asking us to be His vessel.
+To deliver His message through our life story.
 Not the sanitized version.
 Not the comfortable parts.
 The real story:

 - How He restored what was broken

 Be humble.
 Be transparent.
 Be willing to share the uncomfortable details.
-Because the man you’re talking to needs to know he’s not alone.
-He’s trapped in the same pit you escaped from, and your story might be the rope God throws down to pull him out.
+Because the man we’re talking to needs to know he’s not alone.
+He’s trapped in the same pit we escaped from, and our story might be the rope God throws down to pull him out.

-You’re not just sharing information.
-You’re participating in a miracle.
-Jesus includes you in the restoration of another man’s life.
-You are part of the miracle.
+We’re not just sharing information.
+We’re participating in a miracle.
+Jesus includes us in the restoration of another man’s life.
+We are part of the miracle.

 SHARE EVEN WHEN YOU’RE STILL HEALING

-Maybe you’re thinking, “But I’m not fully restored yet.
+Maybe we’re thinking, “But I’m not fully restored yet.
 I’m still working through some areas.”
-Good.
-Share anyway.

-Your honesty about your ongoing journey will help both of you.
-The Holy Spirit will give you the exact words that both you and the other person need to hear.
-God works through your vulnerability.
-He doesn’t wait for you to be perfect.
-He uses you right where you are.
+Our honesty about our ongoing journey will help both of us.
+The Holy Spirit will give us the exact words that both we and the other person need to hear.
+God works through our vulnerability, not in spite of it.

 WHEN TO SHARE